The Best Job in the World

 Dimensions variable.

-Leer en español →
+Leer en español

-This project addresses an issue that is often invisible when talking about art and artists.
+This work addresses an issue that is often invisible when talking about art and artists.
 The testimonies that we get to know, through art history and the media, are those associated with a certain success: creators whose hard work and perseverance were rewarded in the form of recognition – whether in life or posthumous.
 The story of the struggling artist is seductive –and often seen as heroic–, but it also hides the reality of those who are forced to abandon that desire to meet more mundane needs, care for others or as a result of a disenchantment with an art system that is not always pleasant.

 This reflection led me to undertake a two-year research approaching people based in Spain who were active as visual artists of different sports – performers, figurative painters, sculptors, conceptual artists, etc. – in the Spanish contemporary art circuits since the eighties and who, at one point, decided or were forced to interrupt their artistic production and/or stop participating in the public artistic life.
 The testimonies that I incorporated to this piece are those of Esther Ibarrola, Alberto Sánchez, Antonio Zúñiga, Joaquín Villa, Luisa Redondo, Miguel Lorente, Sergio Ojeda and Jaume Alcalde.